sponsorCoinAdmin/spcoin-hardhat-contracts-ts-access/README.md

 4. Then Remove Recipient Parent from agentAccount.agentParentRecipientAccountList
 5. Optional, If Agent account balanceOf is zero (0), Agent account may be deleted.

-Requirements to Delete Recipient from Sponsor: (Delete Sponsor recipientship)
+Requirements to Delete Recipient from Sponsor: (Delete Sponsor recipient)
 1. Require Recipient to be Child of Sponsor
-2. Require Recipient to have no Parent Patrion balanceOf Token affiliation.
+2. Require Recipient to have no Parent Patreon balanceOf Token affiliation.
 3. Require Recipient to have no Child Agent affiliation
 4. Remove associated child agents from Recipient.agentAccountList
 5. Remove from Account ParentKeys, account.recipientAccountList